yuxshao/learn-gamedev/Introduction to Game Development.md

 For Windows, when you first open GM Studio, you should see a window similar to the one in the screenshot below.
 ![GM Window](../images/shooter/start.png)
-The two types of assets--graphics and audio--are grouped into the first 3 folders on the left.
-As intuitive as the interface is, we'll give a quick walkthrough of adding sprites, sounds, and backgrounds.

 Navigate to the "New" tab and select a location to put all the files related to the game we'll be making.
 GM studio projects are folders with extension .gmx, containing a main project file with an extension .project.gmx, and several subfolders for the game's resources.
 In addition it's possible to export and send the entire project as a single compressed .gmz file (File > Export Project in the next window).